holochain/docs-pages/src/concepts/3_source_chain.md

 ![](../../img/concepts/3.2-source-chain-as-journal.png)

-The next stone in the pillar is a chronological journal of every action that the user has performed in their copy of the app—changing their public key; creating, updating, or deleting public or private data, linking data together, and more.
+The next stone in the pillar is a chronological journal of every action that the user has performed in their copy of the app—changing their public key, creating, updating, or deleting public or private data, linking data together, and more.
 Only the user has the authority to write to it; it lives on their device and each entry must be signed by their private key.
 This journal is called a **source chain** because every piece of data in an app has its source here.

 The user’s actions are stored in the source chain as **elements**, which consist of a **header** (we’ll get to that later) and usually some sort of binary data (an **entry**).
 Each entry has a **type** that distinguishes its purpose, similar to an object-oriented class or database table schema.
 As with a traditional database, you can define entry types for whatever you need to record—things (such as user profiles, messages, or pictures) or actions (such as chess moves, transactions, or votes).